abhinav37nagar/sort-algos/README.md

 # Sorting Algorithms Visualizer

-This project visualizes different sorting algorithms on arraya of various sizes.
+This project visualizes different sorting algorithms on arrays of various sizes.